Browse popular categories

 Joni: For this project, I created a round playmat with a ruffled edge.
 This works perfectly with Spoonflower’s Performance Velvet.
 The plush feel of the fabric is great for a baby or toddler, and it holds up well for play.

-I used 3 yards of Forest Floor Fungi for one side of the playmat and the ruffled edge, and 1 yard of Sweet Sashiko Sprinkles for the other side of the playmat.
+3 yards of Forest Floor Fungi for one side of the playmat and the ruffled edge

 First, cut out two large circles of your fabric.
 To do this, I used a Sharpie and a piece of string, but you can use tailor’s chalk or any other marker/tracer of your choice.
 I held one end in place, and traced the circle with the other.